Lijith-J/Spiderworks_Technologies_Interview_Task/README.md

 Features
 -------------------------------------------
-1) Responsive Design: The webpage is designed to be fully responsive, ensuring optimal viewing experiences across a wide range of devices, including desktops, tablets, and mobile phones.
+1)Responsive Design: The webpage is designed to be fully responsive, ensuring optimal viewing experiences across a wide range of devices, including desktops, tablets, and mobile phones.

 2)Tailwind CSS:  Utilized Tailwind CSS for rapid and efficient styling, making use of its utility-first approach to ensure clean and maintainable code.